 Cruise control can be a great equalizer.
-While some of the very best drivers may still be able to obtain better fuel economy without using the cruise control, cruise control in general can make every driver's fuel economy better than average.
+While some of the very best drivers may still be able to obtain better fuel economy without using the cruise control, cruise control in general can make every driver better than average.

 Anticipating Change